-In the age of the Internet, there are a handful of ways to invest in real estate.
+Due to the growth of the Internet, there are now tons of ways to invest in real estate.
 Some examples are:

 Here, we’ll be talking about a new method available to all with the help of a company called Fundrise.
 Similar to a REIT, Fundrise allows normal people to invest in Commercial Real Estate – an industry that has historically been limited to the wealthy – by letting them buy small portions of buildings instead of being forced to buy an entire property.

 Over the past decade, real estate investing gradually became more widely available with the existence of crowdfunding investment platforms like Fundrise.
 These platforms have made investing in real estate more inclusive and available for a wider range of investors.

 So, what makes Fundrise different?
 The biggest differentiator between Fundrise and a normal REIT is that you buy shares of the properties directly from Fundrise, instead of going through a broker like you would with most REITs.
 This allows Fundrise to offer extremely low fees since there’s no longer any middle man, at the cost of some of the easy liquidity you get with classic REITs.

 This Fundrise review dives deep into the ins and outs of the service.
 Below, you will find a brief history of the company, a quick starting guide, some notable pros and cons, and more.
 Sit back and read on!

 Fundrise is a Financial Technology company launched in 2012 by brother Ben and Dan Miller.
 They were among the first companies to allow crowdfunding for Real Estate.

 The firm’s services are available through the web as well as on mobile platforms.
 This means users of Fundrise’s services have the ability to manage their real estate investment accounts with just a few taps on their computers or phones.